A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Lower Bound for Bilevel ERM

-\begin{definition}[Function class] Let $n,m$ two positive integers, $L^F_1$ and $\mu_G$ two positive constants.
-The class of the smooth empirical risk minimization problems denoted by $\calC^{L^F_1, \mu_G}$ is the set of pairs of real-valued function families $((F_j)_{1\leq j\leq m}, (G_i)_{1\leq i\leq n})$ defined on $\bbR^p\times\bbR^d$ such that for all $j\in\setcomb{m}$, $F_j$ is $L^F_1$ smooth and for all $i\in\setcomb{n}$, $G_i$ is twice differentiable and $\mu_G$-strongly convex. \end{definition} Note that we do not require $F$ to be convex in the class $\calC^{L^F_1, \mu_G}$.
-In particular, the class of bilevel problems that we consider is nonconvex.
-This class contains, for instance, the functions defining the bilevel formulation of the datacleaning task (see \cref{sec:expe}).
+\textbf{Function and Algorithm Classes}~ We define the function and algorithm classes we consider. \begin{definition} Let $n,m$ two positive integers, $L^F_1$ and $\mu_G$ two positive constants.
+The class of the smooth empirical risk minimization problems denoted by $\calC^{L^F_1, \mu_G}$ is the set of pairs of real-valued function families $((F_j)_{1\leq j\leq m}, (G_i)_{1\leq i\leq n})$ defined on $\bbR^p\times\bbR^d$ such that for all $j\in\setcomb{m}$, $F_j$ is $L^F_1$ smooth and for all $i\in\setcomb{n}$, $G_i$ is twice differentiable and $\mu_G$-strongly convex. \end{definition} Note that we consider a class of nonconvex bilevel problems.
+This class contains, the functions defining the bilevel formulation of the datacleaning task.